kedacore/keda-docs/content/docs/2.13/operate/events.md

 metadata:
   name: {cloud-event-name}
 spec:
   clusterName: {cluster-name} #Optional.
-Will be used in source/subject.
-And a "default" value will be set if this value is empty
+Will be used in the source/subject to specify where the event comes from.
+The default value is 'kubernetes-default' and it can also be set during the installation of KEDA with --k8sClusterName.
+This one will overwrite others if set.
   destination:
     http:
       uri: http://foo.bar